mastrHyperion98/PassLock/README.md

 # Description

 PassLock is a local database management tool for managing services and their associated credentials.
-The application is designed using jdbc, java and javafx in a Maven project using AES 256 encryption.
+The application is designed using AES 256 encryption, jdbc, java and javafx in a Maven project.

 <strong>Please Note:</strong>
 Application settings, keys and database are stored under {User}/PassLock directory. where {User} replaces the path to your user directory.